woossi0/suite/docs/usermanual/source/install/redhat/packages.rst

 #.
 Continue above in the :ref:`install.redhat.packages.install` section.
 When finished, change your :guilabel:`GEOSERVER_DATA_DIR` environment variable to point to the correct location.

-   .. note:: A default installation of Boundless Suite, will install a sample GeoServer data directory.
+   .. note:: A default installation of Boundless Server, will install a sample GeoServer data directory.
 Make sure to update the :guilabel:`GEOSERVER_DATA_DIR` environment variable to point to your old data directory, if desired.

 .. _install.redhat.packages.list: